No. 1 Flying Training School RAF: Operations and training

 No.1 Flying Training School trains all military helicopter crews for the Royal Air Force, Royal Navy's Fleet Air Arm and the British Army's Army Air Corps.

 Airbus provides and maintains the Juno HT1 and Jupiter HT1 helicopters and Babcock and Lockheed Martin have contracts for infrastructure and ground Based Training Equipment.
-DHFS has 161 instructors, 102 of which are military and 59 which are civilian.
+1FTS has 161 instructors, 102 of which are military and 59 which are civilian.
 The school is expected to train 286 students per annum.

 Four classes per annum go through Shawbury on six-month courses, two with 705 NAS and two with No. 660 Squadron AAC.
 During the initial course students are taught basic rotary-wing skills and emergency handling, including engine-off landings, leading to a first solo flight and a handling check.
 Students then develop their basic skills into more applied techniques such as non-procedural instrument flying, basic night flying, low-level and formation flying, mountain flying in Snowdonia and an introduction to winching for FAA students.

 Several other courses, sometimes bespoke, are available to British and international students.

 As well as live flying, the training courses make use of synthetic training equipment, including full size replicas of the aircraft cockpit instruments, crewman cabin area and support helicopter passenger/freight loading and unloading space, within seven flying training devices (provided by CAE Inc.) and two virtual reality trainers and a mock Chinook cabin.

 All aircrew instruction is carried out by Central Flying School (Helicopters) (CFS(H)) Instructors.
 These Instructors are a mix of military and civilian personnel.

 No. 1 FTS uses grass airfields at RAF Ternhill and Chetwynd for helicopter training, both are located in Shropshire.